 </xsl:element>

-Sample 2 is composed by:
+Sample 2 is composed of:

 - DataInput.xsd and DataOutput.xsd